Wcubed/asset_explorer/readme.md

 - [x] Auto-complete tag input with known tags.

 ## Wishlist
+- [ ] When you tag an image / remove a tag from an image, and there is a filter active.
+Re-run the filter.
+    - [ ] Make this a toggleable option with a checkbox?
+- [ ] Sort the tags alphabetically in the selection boxes.
 - [ ] Log the date when an image was last scanned / made a thumbnail for.
 If the image on disk is newer, invalidate any automatic tags and thumbnails and re-scan the image.
 - [ ] Ability to quickly colorize images.